 We promote a culture of reading for pleasure and every class has a ‘Reading Challenge’ to complete throughout the year.
 Children are given the opportunity to read up to 20 age appropriate books which are a mixture of classic texts as well as new titles.In addition, children in EYFS and Key Stage 1 have Big Cat Collins Phonic books where they can practise and apply their phonic skills and knowledge in reading.
 These books are linked to phonics teaching and changed twice weekly by the class teacher who carefully tracks pupils’ progress.

-At St. Peter’s progression in phonics skills and knowledge are taught following the Letters and Sounds programme, using accompanying songs and rhymes to help pupils remember phonemes and the corresponding graphemes.
+At St. Peter’s progression in phonics skills and knowledge are taught following the Storytime Phonics programme, using stories and accompanying rhymes to help pupils remember phonemes and the corresponding graphemes.

 All children in EYFS and KS1, receive a 20-minute phonics session every day.
 The children’s progress is regularly assessed and pupils that need extra support take part in interventions in the afternoons.